vijaysharm/gezzoo-node/README.md

   + etc...
 + Take out all the hardcoded placeit images for avatars and replace them with something from the server
 + Make action dialog boxes look better
++ Validate the state of the game.
+If the state says 'reply', and the user enters the URL for 'board'. forward them to the right page.

 ###Unit Tests